riccardocolombini/pianoapp/README.md

 ## Overview

-The Piano MIDI Application is a Java-based application that allows users to load, play, and record MIDI files.
+The Piano MIDI Application is a JavaFX application that allows users to load, play, and record MIDI files.
 It provides a visual representation of falling notes as they are played, and it allows users to play the piano manually or automatically.
 The application also supports recording user inputs as MIDI files.

 ## Features